OnniVirtanen/koivu-api-gateway/README.md

 Koivu is a lightweight API gateway.
 By default it has DB-less configuration, ratelimiting, API-key authentication and logging.
 Koivu is a stateless service and can be run locally, in docker or in kubernetes.

 ## Get started
-Koivu has two configuration files: routes.yaml and api-keys.yaml.
+Koivu has three configuration files: routes.yaml, api-keys.yaml and redis.yaml.

 ### Creating simple routes file for koivu-api-gateway.